Concerns about Teasing

-- Set the climate in the home – Have clear expectations about how everyone in your home is expected to treat one another.
+Have clear expectations about how everyone in your home is expected to treat one another.
 Create a sense of safety – do not allow mean or disrespectful behavior.

-- Have a set of clear rules that are enforced, so children know there are boundaries, limits, expectations, and standards.
+Make sure the rules are enforced, so children know there are boundaries, limits, expectations, and standards.

 Teach about Feelings

-- Teach skills to help your children understand their own feelings and those of others.
+Teach skills to help your children understand their own feelings and those of others.

 At the beginning, children may be able to identify just the basic emotions of sad, mad and glad.
 But as they mature, you can teach children that emotions exist on a continuum and help expand their feeling vocabulary.
-For example, beyond just glad, there is:

 Happy – Content – Joyful – Elated – Ecstatic